NAJJJB/NAJJJB/README.md

 -->
 <!-- 🔭 My skillset mainly consists of web development with HTML, CSS and (some) Javascript.
 Although I also do C# stuff sometimes.
 - 🌱 I’m currently learning React.js & ASP.NET Core (and a little Blazor).
-- 📫 How to reach me: Discord: neomrd
+- 📫 How to reach me: Discord:
 -->

 ## Hi there, I'm NAJJJB, aka Neo!